 When we look back on the opioid epidemic, there was point when we asked ourselves, “How did we get here?”
 Before we knew it, approximately 53,000 people overdosed from opioids in 2016 causing us to scrambled to protect our loved ones.
-Teenagers make up around 4200 of the opioid overdoses that occurred in 2016 and over 500,000 hospital visits due to opioid misuse causing over 90,000 teens to attend rehab.
-We were astonished by these statistics which made us jump up and do something different, but we had to establish why addiction opioid even started with teens in the first place to get to the crux of the problem.
+Teenagers make up around 4200 of the opioid overdoses that occurred in 2016 and over 500,000 hospital visits due to opioid misuse causing over 90,000 teens to attend rehab and programs such as the adolescent opioid abuse treatment programs.
+We were astonished by these statistics which made us jump up and do something different, but we had to establish why addiction opioids even started with teens in the first place to get to the crux of the problem.

 With doctors and pharmaceutical companies pushing opioids for all types of ailments across the board, pills seemed to be flowing everywhere without regard to addiction.
 The realization of the opioid crisis came much too late with the overabundance of prescription pain pills being pushed exactly like they were from a dealer.

 Many parents would use their opioids for an as needed basis and leave their pills in the medicine cabinets for anyone to access.
 Teens or their friends would find them and either take them or give them to other teens who loved the effects that they received from something that “must be safe if it was prescribed by a doctor”.